See how two years of war, loss and heartbreak has changed these Palestinians in Gaza

 By Ivana Kottasová, Sana Noor Haq, Ibrahim Dahman, CNN

-(CNN) — It’s been two years since Israel launched its war in Gaza and life in the enclave has never been harder.
+(CNN) — It’s been two years since Hamas’ attack on October 7 led to Israel’s war in Gaza and life in the enclave has never been harder.

 With at least 67,173 people killed and another 169,780 injured, one in nine people alive in Gaza before the war has been wounded or is dead, the Ministry of Health in the enclave reported on Tuesday.

-Note: This article has been updated to provide additional context in the first paragraph.